fosslight/fosslight-guide-en/scanner/1_prechecker.md

  - **Summary**
 	 - **Detected Licenses**: Detected License in source code
 	 - **Files without copyright / total:** Number of files without copyright / Total number of files
-		 - The number of files excludes the following items:
-			 - A file with no code in it
-			 - Files defined in .gitignore
-			 - Untracked files based on git repo
-			 - Deliverables of FOSSLight
-			 - Exclude path in sbom-info.yaml / oss-pkg-info.yaml
 	 - **Files without license / total**: Number of files without license / Total number of files
 	 - **Files without copyright / total**: Number of files without copyright / Total number of files
 	 - **Open Source Package File**: A list of sbom-info*.yaml or oss-pkg-info*.yaml files